 - ‘Along with arable land, the most important of these resources is water, leaving Palestinians under occupation ‘the most water-deprived people in the entire region; indeed one of the most deprived in the world,’ while Israel takes for itself 80 percent of the water extracted from West Bank aquifers, arrangements now consolidated by the “Separation Wall’.’
 (174)

 - ‘The same day that Washington announced its renewed endorsement of Israel’s extreme rejectionism, the UN General Assembly once again called for an international peace conference under UN supervision.
 Its announced goal was to lay the basis for a diplomatic settlement on the international (pre-June 1967) borders, with guarantees for the security of all states in the region ‘within secure and international recognized borders,’ and with the new Palestinian state ‘under the supervision of the United Nations for a limited period, as part of the peace process.’
-The vote was 153 to 3, with the United StatesIsrael, and Dominica opposed and one abstention (Belize).’
-(177-178)
+The vote was 153 to 3, with the United States Israel Dominica Belize

 - ‘ ‘It is only against this background,’ Pedatzur adds, that one can comprehend the decision of occupation authority official Pliya Albek, who, with the support of the courts, rejected the appeal of a Palestinian man for compensation after the border police had killed his wife, on the grounds that he ‘only gained from his wife’s death because when she was alive he had to support her, but now he does not, and therefore the damage to him is at most zero.’
-Benny Morris writes that ‘the work of the military courts in the territories, and the Supreme Court which backed them, will surely go down as a dark age in the annals of Israel’s judicial system.’
-(187)
+Benny Morris writes that ‘the work of the military courts in the territories, and the Supreme Court which backed them, will surely go down as a dark age in the annals of Israel

-- ‘ ‘Every journey in the West Bank’ is ‘a continuous nightmare of humiliation and physical anxiety.’
+- ‘ ‘Every journey in the West Bank ’ is ‘a continuous nightmare of humiliation and physical anxiety.’
 When settler are not traveling, ‘most of the roads in the West Bank are desolate, with no people or cars…ghost roads… If you strain your eyes, you will notice at the sides of the road the traffic lanes assigned to the Palestinians: pathways through the terraces winding up the hills, goat paths on which cars are sputtering, including those carrying the sick, women in labor, pupils, and ordinary citizens who decide to place their life in their hands in order to travel for two to three hours to reach the neighboring village.’ ’ Gideon Levy (192)

 - ‘Because the miseries of traditional life are familiar, they are bearable to ordinary people who, growing up in society, learn to cope, as children born to untouchables in India acquire the skills and attitudes necessary for survival in the miserable roles they are destined to fill.’
 Jeane Kirkpatrick, Reagan Ambassador to the UN (201)